Löbau: History

 Löbau was first mentioned in 1221 as "Oppidum Lubaw".
-During the Middle Ages the city was a member of the Lusatian League, consisting of the six cities Bautzen, Görlitz, Kamenz, Lauban, Löbau and Zittau.
-The regional alliance was first established in 1346 and disbanded in 1815.
+From 1319, the city was part of the Bohemian (Czech) Crown.
+In 1346 the city was a founding member of the Lusatian League, consisting of the six cities Bautzen, Görlitz, Kamenz, Lubań, Löbau and Zittau, which was disbanded in 1815.
+In 1469, along with the Lusatian League, the town recognized the rule of King Matthias Corvinus and passed to Hungary, and in 1490 it returned to the Czech Crown, then under the rule of Polish Prince Vladislaus II.
+From 1635, it was ruled by the Electors of Saxony, from 1697 also Kings of Poland, and from 1871 it was part of the German Empire.
+After Germany's defeat in World War II, the town was part of East Germany until 1990.
 The league was revived in 1991, though it no longer holds political power and mostly acts as a tourism promotion board.

 The town is widely known for the piano manufacturing company August Förster.

 Main sights

 The town hall of the city is a noteworthy mixture of several architectural styles.
 Another famous building is the Schminke House by German architect Hans Scharoun, one of the most important exponents of organic and expressionist architecture.
 The building dates from the 1930s, anticipating the architecture of the 1950s.
 It is regarded as one of Scharoun's greatest works.

 The King Frederick Augustus Tower is Löbau's main landmark; the tower made of cast iron was built in 1854 on the Löbauer Berg, and is 28 m tall.
 It is the biggest cast-iron tower in Europe and offers magnificent views of the Lusatian Highlands.